Global impact of emerging internetwork fields on the low solar atmosphere: Introduction

-Considering the magnetic and energy budget of IN fields, it is therefore important to determine the global contribution of the emerging IN fields to the dynamics and energetics of the chromosphere and the atmospheric layers above.
+Considering the magnetic and energy budget of IN fields, it is important to determine the global contribution of the emerging IN fields to the dynamics and energetics of the chromosphere and the atmospheric layers above.
 This open question has not yet been addressed in detail, using high resolution observations that simultaneously cover the solar atmosphere from the photospheric to coronal heights.
 The main reason for this was the lack of suitable observations and the need for sophisticated analysis that allows to identify footpoints of magnetic loops, and determine their history in a reliable way.
 Such observations at the photospheric level are provided by the Narrowband Filter Imager \citep[NFI;][]{Tsuneta} aboard the Hinode satellite \citep{2007SoPh..243....3K}, and at the chromospheric/transition region and coronal levels by the Interface Region Imaging Spectrograph \citep[IRIS;][]{DePontieuetal2014} and the Atmospheric Imaging Assembly \citep[AIA;][]{Lemenetal2012} onboard the Solar Dynamics Observatory \citep[SDO;][]{Pesnelletal2012}.
 Furthermore, to understand the impact of newly emerging IN fields on the chromospheric energy balance, one would need to determine the thermodynamic properties from chromospheric lines, considering the non-local thermodynamic equilibrium (non-LTE) radiative transfer.
-Diagnosing chromospheric conditions requires inversion codes that are typically slow and difficult to use.
+Diagnosing chromospheric conditions requires inversion codes that, due to the physics necessary to be implemented (non-LTE, partial frequency redistribution and atom models), are typically slow and difficult to use.
 In this work we will take advantage of a new approach that solves these issues through a combination of machine learning and classical inversion techniques to speed up and facilitate the recovery of thermodynamical information from the solar spectra \citep[e.g.,][]{SainzDaldaetal2019}.